-Applications for admission to year groups other than the intake year group will be considered in relation to the published admission limit which applied when the year group was first admitted to the school.
+Applications for admission to year groups other than the intake year group will be considered in relation to the published admission number for the relevant age group.
 If places are available within the year group, the child will be admitted.
-If there are more applications than places available, the previously outlined oversubscription criteria will be used to determine which child can be offered a place.
+If there are more applications than places available within the relevant age group, the previously outlined oversubscription criteria will be used to determine which child can be offered a place.